Leopoldine Kovarik: Trial and death

 On 13 November 1941, while visiting Berlin, Leopoldine Kovarik was arrested.
 There was evidently no sense of urgency about bringing her to trial, but on 27 September 1943 she faced the special "People's Court" and found guilty of "preparing to commit high treason" ("Vorbereitung zum Hochverrat").
 Above all the court found that she had been engaged in "production and distribution of treasonable letters intended for despatch to members of the army".
-The court also found that she had often met with [the Commuinst leader, Leo Gabler] and had learned from him of plans to rebuild the Austrian Communist Party in Vienna.
+The court also found that she had often met with [the Communist leader, Leo Gabler] and had learned from him of plans to rebuild the Austrian Communist Party in Vienna.
 After that she had acted as a contact between Gabler and other "Communist officials" or like-minded comrades such as [Friedrich] Hedrich and [Ernst] Rousek.
 She herself had also participated in meeting with Gabler and these other "co-communists" in connection with the political situation and their "illegal work".

 Her death sentence was carried out on 2 November 1943. using the guillotine that had been installed some years earlier at Vienna's regional penitentiary.